Drassil/ai-memory/README.md

 ## Getting Started

-This guide will help you set up and use the AI-Memory project, which utilizes an Elasticsearch API and a GPT model to store and manage a chronological repository of information.
+This guide will help you set up and use the AI-Memory project.

 ### 1. Install Elasticsearch